Exit interview: Spark boss Simon Moutter on his sports gamble, a Huawei complication and what's next

 "Our pressure has already pushed them back by $30 or $40 a month - just the threat."

-New Sky Sport boss recently slashed the price of his company's Fanpass app, and has another shake up of the app, and Sky Sports channels, promised for August.
+Sky recently slashed the price of the company's Fanpass app, and has another shake up of the app, and Sky Sports channels, promised for August.

 "Would they have done any of those things if a material rival had not appeared on the scene?"
 So already, even if you're a Sky customer, you're way better off?"
 Moutter asks.